MyelinLennox/MacroForDummys/README.md

 # Macro For Dummys

-An esay macro used for gaming, programing, or just simplifying repetitive tasks.
+An easy macro used for gaming, programing, or just simplifying repetitive tasks.

 ## Basic controls